Private water supplies

 - Private distribution systems (mains water privately distributed by a second party)

-All private water supplies should be registered with the Council as we keep a public register.
+All private water supplies must be registered with the Council for inclusion on the public register.

 Defra consultation on public and private drinking water regulations